What are Dementia Door wraps and Dementia signs?

-A diversion door wrap is a self-adhesive decal which can disguise a staff entrance, lift or similar with an image of something else such as a bookcase.
+A diversion door wrap is a self-adhesive decal that can disguise a staff entrance, lift, or similar image of something else, such as a bookcase.
 Installing diversion door wraps on out-of-bounds exits or entrances has been shown to relieve stress in sufferers.

-We also produce Dementia friendly wall murals.
+We also produce Dementia-friendly wall murals.
 Our murals are a range of old fashioned shops and themes to engage sufferers.
-We digitally print the murals onto pasteable wallpaper which can be installed by any handyman or decorator.
+We digitally print the murals onto pasteable wallpaper, which any handyman or decorator can install.
 The purpose of our dementia signs helps relieve stress from Dementia and Alzheimer’s patients.
 But why are Dementia friendly graphics so vital?
 Well, to answer that question, we need to look into the symptoms of Dementia first.

 What is Dementia?

-Before we look at the benefits of Dementia doors wraps and Dementia signage, we should first discuss Dementia and Alzheimers as a disease.
+Before we look at Dementia doors wraps and Dementia signage benefits, we should first discuss Dementia and Alzheimers as a disease.

 In the early phases, the primary symptom of Alzheimer’s illness is memory lapses.
 For example, somebody with early Alzheimer’s disease may: ignore recent conversations or events, misplace items forget the names of places and objects.
-They may have trouble thinking of the right word, ask questions over and over again and reveal poor judgement.
-They could find it more challenging to make choices and become less flexible and more hesitant to try new things.
+They may have trouble thinking of the right word, asking questions repeatedly, and revealing poor judgment.
+They could find it more challenging to make choices and become less flexible and hesitant to try new things.

 What are the common signs of Dementia & Alzheimer’s?

 - Memory issues, such as regularly forgetting recent events.